sorrento-lab/sorrento-lab.github.io/10_Mikrotik_LTE.md

 # Mikrotik LTE wAP configuration: LTE connection

+Go to interfaces -> LTE and then click the default "lte1" interface that is available:
-In the quickset page, add your SIM PIN (should be 0000 normally) click apply, then go to the webfig page.
+* Add your SIM PIN (should be 0000 normally)
+* Add the Operator - for Orange, this is the MCC and MNC put together: 20801 (previously I used `/interface lte set lte1 operator=20801`)
+* Click Apply and OK

-Go to Interfaces -> LTE tab -> APN.
+Go to Interfaces -> LTE tab -> APN button.
 Make sure you delete any existing APNs except for the “default”.

-Go back to the LTE tab, and click the button that says “LTE APNs”.

 Edit the “default” APN with the following values:
 * Name: Orange F